earthly/earthly/docs/guides/registries/self-signed.md

 This guide will demonstrate the use of a private registry using self-signed certificates in conjunction with Earthly.

+For information about configuring the registry itself, see the [Docker Registry deployment documentation](https://docs.docker.com/registry/deploying/).

 ## Create an Earthfile

 No special considerations are needed in the Earthfile itself.
 You can use `SAVE IMAGE` just like any other repository.